narayan20009413/kubernetes_WebApp/README.md

 📌 Delete complete environment created.
 📌 Delete specific resources given by user.
 📌 Extra features related to k8s ( Optional)

-📌 This app will help the user to run all the Kubernetes commands:
+📌 This app will help the user to run all the Kubernetes commands.

 "